 Residents in good standing with their current institution are able to participate in a visiting rotation.

-The Resident will generally spend half of the rotation period with the Fellow and Attending on the Diabetes Inpatient Consultation Service, and half of the rotation assigned to the Inpatient Endocrinology Consultation Service.
+The rotator will generally spend half of the rotation period with the fellow and attending on the Diabetes Inpatient Consultation Service and the other half of the rotation assigned to the Inpatient Endocrinology Consultation Service.

-In addition to the inpatient consultation experience, the Resident will have the opportunity to attend up to four outpatient sessions weekly throughout the rotation:
+In addition to the inpatient consultation experience, the rotator will have the opportunity to attend up to four outpatient sessions weekly throughout the rotation:

 - A half-day personal primary care continuity clinic;